rdmorganiser/rdmo-plugins-statistics/README.md

 - A displayed total for the currently selected time range
 - Persistent interval selection for the project and user charts using browser storage

-The page is available only to authenticated users.
+Access to the statistics page is controlled by the statistics.view_statistics permission.

-Project and catalog statistics are restricted to the current Django site.
-User registrations are counted across all users.
+Project, catalog statistics and user registrations are restricted to the current Django site.

 ## Requirements